ericposas/matter-character-gun-movement/README.md

 ### gameplay
 - figure out if we need a ducking mechanic, use of boxes for cover, or both in order to dodge enemy bullets
+- crouching/ducking is working, need to re-align player limbs; also x. y coords of last player instance position